-MOBG-8452 AW

-Gynecologic Oncology/Gyn Surgery

-This elective is for students interested in becoming more familiar with gynecologic operations and the multidisciplinary care of women with gynecologic malignancies.
+Neurology Course Number (Campus) Name/General Description MNEU-8001 (Lubbock, Permian Basin) MNEU-8051 AW Neurology This rotation exposes the student to basic principles of diagnosis and management of common neurologic conditions.
+Students learn skills in conducting neurologic exams, identifying signs and symptoms of neurologic disorders, and integrating signs and symptoms into syndromes.
+Students learn about basic neurologic disorders and neurologic complications of systemic conditions.
+Obstetrics and Gynecology Course Number (Campus) Name/General Description MOBG-8452 AW Gynecologic Oncology/Gyn Surgery This elective is for students interested in becoming more familiar with gynecologic operations and the multidisciplinary care of women with gynecologic malignancies.
 Specifically, experience will be obtained in the complex peri-operative and operative management of women with pelvic neoplasms.
 In addition, radiation treatment and planning the administration of chemotherapy will be practiced.
 Emphasis will also be placed on histopathologic diagnosis and correlation.
-The student will participate in the pre-operative and post-operative management of patients (both clinic and inpatient settings), in evaluating and treating patients (both in an emergency room and clinic setting), and gynecologic surgery.
-Postoperative care will provide an opportunity to learn wound care, respiratory support, rehabilitation, and resolution of post-operative ileus.
+The student will participate in the pre-operative and post-operative management of patients (both clinic and inpatient settings), in evaluating and treating patients (both clinic and inpatient settings), and gynecologic surgery.
+Post-operative care will provide an opportunity to learn wound care, respiratory support, rehabilitation, and resolution of post-operative ileus.
 The outpatient clinic training will include clinical medicine, as well as the "business of medicine."
 Periodic pathology conferences will be attended.
 Colposcopy procedures for cervical lesions will be covered.
 The student will be expected to make rounds with the GYN oncology team daily.
 Lectures and resident education conferences will be attended as well as discussion with the attending physician and resident physicians of the GYN oncology team on assigned reading topics.
+MOBG-8453 AW Endocrinology/Infertility Students will be given opportunities to participate in the clinical care of patients with reproductive endocrine and infertility disorders and will improve the clinical knowledge base necessary for recognizing the problems of these patients as individuals.
+Students will be provided both clinical exposure to patients and the laboratory aspects of reproductive endocrine and infertility care and will be exposed to the emotional and psychological problems of the reproductive endocrine/infertility patient.
+Students will participate in all scheduled surgeries, see private patients with attending physician, consult in resident reproductive endocrinology clinic, learn to do inseminations, ovulation monitoring and induction protocols, participate in hysterosalpingogram, and observe management of in vitro fertilization.
+Lectures and resident education conferences will be attended as well as discussions with attending physicians and resident physicians of the REI team on assigned reading topics.